-Similarly, the report concluded that the LGBTIQ+ community suffered persecution and that the violence committed against them occurred because of their sexual orientation or gender identity.
+Similarly, the report concluded that the LGBTQI+ community suffered persecution and that the violence committed against them occurred because of their sexual orientation or gender identity.

 Alejandra Miller Restrepo, the commissioner and director of this chapter, is a prominent leader of the feminist movement in Colombia and a member of the Ruta Pacífica de las Mujeres (Pacific Route for Women).
 She is also an investigator and university professor, and a former government secretary in Cauca department.
 Miller spoke with InSight Crime about the report's findings.

-InSight Crime (IC): Why is it important to have a chapter focused on understanding violence against women and the LGBTIQ+ population?
+InSight Crime (IC): Why is it important to have a chapter focused on understanding violence against women and the LGBTQI+ population?